top of page

 Japanese School Environment

 Japan is very strict about having different shoes for different levels of cleanliness.
-One thing you will really want to buy before your first day is a new pair of dedicated indoor shoes for everyday use throughout the school.
+Before your first day, be sure to purchase a new pair of indoor shoes for everyday use throughout the school.
 Style doesn’t matter as long as they are only used inside.
-Although you may not be required to dress exactly the same as your Japanese co-workers, taking your job seriously is important, and so is wearing appropriate clothing.
-A good guideline is to start formal and ask specifically what you can dress in after you get settled in.
+Although you may not be required to dress exactly the same as your Japanese co-workers, taking your job seriously is important, and therefore wearing appropriate clothing is as well.
+A good guideline is to start formal and ask your supervisor or coworkers specifically what you can dress in after you get settled in.

 General everyday wear for men: